 Under U.S. federal regulations, only attorneys licensed to practice law in the United States are permitted to represent you in a trademark matter before the USPTO.
 Foreign attorneys who are not licensed in the United States and non-attorneys cannot help you complete your application, sign documents for you, or take actions in your application for you.

 The unauthorized practice of trademark law before the USPTO is a serious matter.
 Employing any individual who is not authorized to practice before the USPTO to represent you could result in your filing being rejected and may jeopardize the validity of any resulting registration.
-Read more on our page about unauthorized practice of law.

 To find an attorney who is licensed to practice law in the United States, contact the attorney referral service of a state bar or local bar association (see the American Bar Association's Consumers' Guide to Legal Help).
 Make sure that any attorney you hire has experience prosecuting trademark applications before the USPTO.
 The USPTO cannot provide legal advice or help you select an attorney.